MoMMde/imgur-scraper/readme.md

 ## Imgur Crawler
 Crawl imgur.com images and find secrets that aren't that secret

+### Warning
+:warning: There is more Porn than you can imagine
+**Also, it may be aggainst the TOS of Imgur Inc., use at own risk!**

 ### Sample Command
 ```
 python3 main.py --threads=16